Need more Guidance?

 - convince the Examiner to allow the application through a request for reconsideration;

-- appeal the final rejection to the appropriate party; or
+- appeal the final rejection; or

-If the decision of the Board of Patent Appeals and Interferences is adverse to the applicant, an appeal may be taken to the Court of Appeals for the Federal Circuit or a civil action may be filed against the Commissioner in the United States District Court for the District of Columbia.
+The applicant may wish to appeal the examiner's rejection to the Patent Trial and Appeal Board (the "PTAB").
+An appeal requires that a Notice of Appeal be filed along with an appeal fee.
+The applicant must also file a brief to support his/her position.
+An oral hearing may be held on the appeal.
+The time from filing a Notice of Appeal to receiving a decision from the PTAB is usually multiple years.
+If the decision of the PTAB is adverse to the applicant, an appeal may be taken to the Court of Appeals for the Federal Circuit or a civil action may be filed against the Commissioner in the United States District Court for the District of Columbia.
 The Court of Appeals for the Federal Circuit will review the record made in the Office and may affirm or reverse the office's action.
 In a civil action, the applicant may present testimony in court, and the court will render a decision.

 As an alternative to an appeal, the applicant can decide to continue prosecution of the patent application in front of the patent examiner.
 To do this, a request for continued examination is filed along with a response to the final office action.
 The patent office will then take up the evaluation of this patent application and can either allow the application or issue yet another office action.
 By filing multiple RCEs, it is possible that a single patent application can receive five or more office actions before eventually be allowed and becoming an issued patent.